grinnell-cs/csc151-images/_eboards/eboard32-2.md

 * Monday, 21 April 2025, 4:00--5:00 p.m., GCMoA.
   _Poetry Reading by Lívia Stein Freitas_
 * All week (I think.)
 Bucksbaum Basement.
-  _Art Exhibit: If you woke and you were a fish, what would you do?_
+  _Art Exhibit: If you woke up and you were a fish, what would you do?_

 Multicultural

 * Friday, 25 April 2025, 4:00--5:00 p.m., HSSC N1170 (Global Living Room).
-  _Middle of Everywhere: ???_
+  _Middle of Everywhere: Road Trip Around Spain_
 * Saturday, 26 April 2025, 1:00--8:30 p.m., Cleveland Beach.
   _Holi_